AmirHosein-Gharaati/rate-app/README.md

 #### Implemented algorithm for abnormal ratings situations
 In this task, we implemented the third idea which is 'Weighted Moving Average'.

+Diving into detail, we can compute the new ratings from the users in an interval.
+Then in another interval we can calculate the overall rating of the posts using rating averages we had.

+So there are 2 background process:
+1. calculating rating averages based on the new ratings
+2. calculating overall rating average based on the rating averages

+**Note**: for the sake of simplicity, we used 1 minute interval for both process, but this can be something like 6 hours or 1 day in production.

-Diving into detail about this algorithm, for an interval we compute the rating average for the new ratings received and not included in any rating average.
-For the sake of simplicity the interval in the application is 1 minute, but it can be something else in the production for example 6 hours, 1 Day or anything.
-Then another process, takes the rating averages and apply weights for each rating average, then updates rating average and number of users included in the rating averages for a specific post.
+So the first process computes rating averages based on the new ratings received and not included in any rating average.
+Then the second process, takes the rating averages and apply weights for each rating average, then updates rating average and number of users included in the rating averages for a specific post.

 Note that a user can update the rating for a post, but the new rating also will be included in the new rating average.
 We may think that this may change the overall rating average because a user is included more than two times, but we can talk about the tradeoffs here.